 Freeman House is about supporting every Youth and Family to be included in a safe and sustainable community, and to be contributors to a diverse and thriving region.
 Freeman House and local Community Hub coordination of support and Services, are intended to help underserved Youth, Adults and Families access the Services they identify are needed to prevent problems and help them get on with their lives.
 Supports at Freeman House include

 - the Family Program

 - Community Hub Coordination of Services

-- In addition, Freeman House is an important link in the local Community Support Network intended to: coordinate and provide Sexual Assault counselling and support for all persons, increase visibility of services available in the community, and help with navigation
+- In addition, Freeman House is a member of the local Community Support Network intended to: coordinate and provide Sexual Assault counselling and support for all persons, increase visibility of services available in the community, and help with navigation

 The Youth Outreach Program provides Youth 16+ with